Chart Color Schemes

 The level of general health in Coromandel Valley is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Coromandel Valley shows superior health outcomes with both younger and older age groups experiencing low prevalence of common health conditions.
-Approximately 56% (~2,585 people) have private health cover, higher than Greater Adelaide's 48.6%.
+Coromandel Valley shows superior health outcomes among both younger and older age groups, with low prevalence of common conditions.
+Private health cover is high, at approximately 56% (2,585 people), compared to Greater Adelaide's 48.6%.

-The most prevalent medical conditions are asthma (8.7%) and mental health issues (8.2%), with 70.0% reporting no medical ailments, compared to 62.9% in Greater Adelaide.
-As of 2016, 17.2% (792 people) are aged 65 and over, lower than Greater Adelaide's 21.0%.
-Despite this, health outcomes among seniors are notably strong, outperforming the general population in health metrics.
+The most prevalent conditions are asthma (8.7%) and mental health issues (8.2%).
+A larger proportion, 70.0%, report being free of medical ailments than in Greater Adelaide (62.9%).
+The area has a lower percentage of residents aged 65 and over, at 17.2% (792 people), compared to Greater Adelaide's 21.0%.
+Health outcomes among seniors are notably better than the general population.

 Frequently Asked Questions - Health